James Pate Philip State Park and Heron Woods State Habitat Area

 - Permits: Hunting periods will be filled through a mail-in drawing.
-Applications are available on the IDNR website http://www.dnr.state.il.us/lands/landmgt/hunter_fact_sheet/R2hfs/ and at the James Pate Philip State Park Office.
+Applications are available online and at the James Pate Philip State Park Office.
 Applications must be received at the James Pate Philip State Park Office by August 15th to be eligible for the drawing.
-Successful applicants will be notified by mail or email before September 1st.
-Each archery hunter will be assigned a 14-day hunting period and a specific hunting area.
-All hunters will be required to attend an orientation meeting in September, 2014 and show proof of a current Illinois hunting license, archery deer permits and site-issued deer hunting permit.
-At the mandatory meeting, hunters will be given an identification card and a windshield card which must be displayed in their vehicle windshield when hunting the unit.
+Successful applicants will be notified by mail or email on or before September 1st.
+Each archery hunter will be assigned a specific hunting period and zone.
+All hunters must be able to show proof of a current Illinois hunting license, archery deer permits, and site-issued deer hunting permit upon request.
+Successful applicants will be mailed a Site Windshield Card.
+This card must be visible through the vehicle windshield while hunting.

 - Hunting Area: Hunting is restricted to only the designated hunting area assigned to each hunter.
-Hunters may use either ground blinds or tree stands (minimum 6 feet above the ground) to enable the hunter to shoot “down slope.”
+Hunters may use either ground blinds or tree stands (minimum 6 feet above the ground) to enable the hunter to shoot down slope.
 Tree stands and climbing devices must be portable, and may not cut or pierce the tree bark.
-Stands/blinds may be setup on the first day of the 14-day period assigned to each hunter; may remain the entire assigned 14-day period; but must be removed on the last day assigned to each hunter.
+Stands/blinds may be setup on the first day of the assigned hunting period to each hunter; may remain the entire assigned period; but must be removed on the last day assigned to each hunter.
 Stands/blinds and gut piles must be a minimum of 75 yards from designated trails.
-All stands/blinds must be tagged with site-issued permit number.

-- Scouting: Each hunter is allowed to scout during the 14 day period assigned to the hunter.
+- Scouting: Each hunter is allowed to scout during their assigned period.

 - Parking: Each hunter must park only in the assigned parking location.

-- Unlawful: Plastic markers and flagging tape are permitted.
-Spectators are not allowed on the area.
-All regulations found in the Illinois Wildlife Code, Administrative Rule 670, and Federal Regulations apply unless the area’s site specific rules are more restrictive.
+- All regulations found in the Illinois Wildlife Code, Administrative Rule 670, and Federal Regulations apply unless the areas site specific rules are more restrictive.